 |Banner||A form that fixed to the top or bottom of a website.
 Due to design constraints, Banner sign up forms allow for fewer input fields, and are limited to subscribing a user to a single list.|

 |Component||Any element of the Form, such as images, input fields, or displayed text.|

-- Select Sign-Up Form from the Subscribers menu in the Navigation Bar
+- Select Sign Up Form from the Contacts menu in the Navigation Bar

 |Form Type||Lightbox (Single List or Multi-List), or Banner|

 |Hosted or Self-Hosted||Choose if this form will be cloud hosted or self-hosted|

 Design the Form Layout

 After submitting you'll be directed to a new form canvas.

 There are many options for customizing and branding the elements of the sign up form, by default your new form will have fields for First Name, Email Address, and list selection if you are using a multi-list sign up form